 This Policy prohibits all forms of discrimination on the basis of the protected characteristic(s), and may be applied to incidents, to patterns, and/or to the institutional culture/climate, all of which may be addressed in accordance with this Policy.

-This Policy applies to any member(s) of the College community—students, faculty, and staff—and includes alumni and third parties who are participating in or attempting to participate in the College’s education programs or activities.
+This Policy applies to any member(s) of the College community—students, faculty, and staff—and includes alums and third parties who are participating in or attempting to participate in the College’s education programs or activities.

 Prohibited Conduct, as defined below, may violate this Policy when it occurs: